-We are entering our third year of delivery in Tameside and have made some incredible partnerships with Tameside Council, Jigsaw Homes, Global Grooves, Age UK, Tameside Women’s Centre and Holy Trinity Community Centre.
+We have just completed our third year of delivery in Tameside and have made some incredible partnerships with Tameside Council, Jigsaw Homes, Global Grooves, Age UK, Tameside Women’s Centre and Holy Trinity Community Centre.

-Our Tameside Ambassadors have been working with us for a year now and have been developed some incredible projects – from making their own work, commissioning plays for THE DEN to digging out allotments and creating workshops locally.
+Our Tameside Ambassadors have been working with us since 2018 and have been developed some incredible projects – from making their own work, commissioning plays for THE DEN to digging out allotments and creating workshops locally.

 In August 2019, Tameside hosted the first ever version of THE DEN in Stalybridge Civic Hall which was a huge success.
 Read all about the incredible two weeks here.
 There’s been much more than this going on in Tameside, with projects happening across the borough.

-Jigsaw Homes Group continue to work in partnership with the Royal Exchange Theatre in the Tameside area.
-This innovative project provides fantastic opportunities for Tameside residents to improve their wellbeing and mental health, employment prospects and learn new skills working alongside professional artists within the industry.
+This innovative project provides opportunities for Tameside residents to improve their wellbeing and mental health, employment prospects and learn new skills.
 The projects delivered so far have had a positive impact on people’s lives, removing the barriers to isolation, improving people’s confidence and increased self-esteem.
-Pathways are in place for individuals and groups to gain greater understanding and appreciation of arts and culture and to see first-hand how this can take place in Tameside with a key focus on resident involvement using an asset-based community development approach.

 We began working with Age UK in February 2019.
 Since we have initiated and led a satellite Elders Company who went on to perform in the Den in Stalybridge, we have also led Dementia Café Storybox sessions with two dementia support groups hosted by Age UK.
 Staff, volunteers and service users have been offered tickets for our productions.
 In February we will also work with two other Dementia Support groups in Denton and Dukinfield.